Skip to main content

 Read also this article by Teh Hooi Ling.

-However, we must also bear in mind money management rules as illustrated by famous trader Jesse Livermore's words:
+In the course of making use of our spare cash, we must forget money management rules as illustrated by the famous trader Jesse Livermore:

 "Remember, you do not have to be in the market all the time.
 The desire to always be in the game is one of the speculator’s greatest hazards.
 When playing the stock market, there are times when your money should be waiting on the sidelines in cash.. .waiting to come into play.
 Time is not money — time is time, and money is money.
 Often money that is just sitting can later be moved into the right situation at the right time and make a fast fortune.
 Patience is the key to success, not speed.
 Time is a cunning speculator’s best friend if it is used wisely."